attila-fazekas/kolibrium/api/README.md

 **Symptoms:** Build succeeds but no client classes are generated.

 **Solutions:**
-1. Ensure API spec class extends `ApiSpec` and overrides `baseUrl`
+1. Ensure API spec class is annotated with `@GenerateApi` and extends `ApiSpec`
+2. Ensure `baseUrl` is overridden
-2. Check that request classes are in the scan packages (default: `<api-package>.models`)
+3. Check that request classes are in the scan packages (default: `<api-package>.models`)
-3. Verify request classes have `@Serializable` and HTTP method annotations
+4. Verify request classes have `@Serializable` and HTTP method annotations
-4. Check KSP is properly configured in `build.gradle.kts`
+5. Check KSP is properly configured in `build.gradle.kts`

 ### Compilation errors in generated code